Wendie Jo Sperber: Career

 Sperber began her screen career at age 19 when she was cast in the small role of Kuchinsky in Matthew Robbins' 1978 teen movie Corvette Summer, alongside Mark Hamill and Annie Potts.
 She next appeared in Robert Zemeckis' period comedy I Wanna Hold Your Hand, as Rosie Petrofsky.
 (Entertainment Weekly described Rosie as "a screaming Beatlemaniac who, among other things, climbed through elevator shafts").

 She played the title role in the television movie Dinky Hocker, an ABC Afterschool Special which dealt with a teenager's attempts to hide her feelings by eating.
 Sperber's physical comedy is featured in Steven Spielberg's 1941.
 Zemeckis, who also worked on 1941, brought her back to the big screen in 1980 with a role in his comedy Used Cars, but it was on television that year that Sperber began to receive more serious attention.

-She was cast in the role of Amy Cassidy—a character who was funny, romantic, and exuberant—in the series Bosom Buddies, starring Tom Hanks and Peter Scolari.
+She was cast in the role of Amy Cassidy in the series Bosom Buddies, starring Tom Hanks and Peter Scolari.
 Following the show's cancellation in 1982, Sperber worked for a year on the series Private Benjamin.
 She then resumed her feature work in the 1984 Tom Hanks theatrical vehicle Bachelor Party, directed by Neal Israel.
 Israel cast her again in Moving Violations in 1985.
 That same year, she appeared as Linda McFly in Zemeckis's Back to the Future.
 She reprised her role as Linda in Back to the Future Part III.

 Following Back to the Future, Sperber returned to television and starred in Babes, a comedy about three overweight sisters; but the series was cancelled after one season.
 In 1994, Sperber was cast in a major supporting part in the CBS television series Hearts Afire.
 In 1998, she guest starred as April, the cleaning lady and Grace's muse, on the twelfth episode of Will & Grace.
 Her last work was voicing a character on the animated TV series American Dad (episode titled "Roger 'n' Me") that aired in 2006, after her death.